zhanwulin/Hw2_JHU_GenAI/prompts.md

 # Prompt Iteration

 ## Initial Prompt
-Write a customer support email.
+Write a polite customer support email.

+This version was too simple and produced generic responses.

 ## Revision 1
-Write a polite and professional customer support email.
+Write a polite and professional customer support email responding to the customer's issue.

+This improved tone, but responses were still not very specific.

 ## Revision 2
-Write a polite, empathetic, and solution-oriented customer support email.
+You are a professional customer support agent.
+Write a response that is polite, empathetic, and solution-oriented.
+Acknowledge the issue and provide clear next steps.

+This version produced better and more structured responses.
+It was more useful for real business situations.